EliziumNet/Loopz/resources/docs/bulk-renamer.md

 Typically, *Except* would be just generic enough to single out items to be skipped, but can't be so general as to exclude items that ought not to be.
 We only need to exclude a single item in this case, so our regular expression can be as specific as it needs to be (*'Underworld'*).

-What we've learnt about *AnchorEnd* hybrid applies identically to *AnchorStar*, except that the *Pattern*,match is moved to the start.
+What we've learnt about *AnchorEnd* hybrid applies identically to *AnchorStar*, except that the *Pattern* match is moved to the start.

 ## :sparkles: Update Match<a name="action.update-match"></a>